 If the landlord used a tenant screening agency or credit bureau, they have to tell you which one they used.
 Call the agency right away to ask for a free copy of your report.
-If you wait too long, you may have to pay.
+If you wait more than 30 days, you may have to pay.
 You have the right to fix any mistakes and to explain any evictions.
 For more information see our fact sheet, Tenant Screening.